Samishan11/react-simple-price-range-slider/README.md

 ## Features

-- Customizable track and range colors
+- Customizable width, track and range colors
-- Adjustable thumb size
 - Supports minimum and maximum values
 - Built with TypeScript